Coach Saban & the Crimson Tide Accept the ALS Ice Bucket Challenge

-Joe Pannunzio is in his second year at Alabama, joining the Crimson Tide coaching staff as director of football operations in February, 2011.
+Joe Pannunzio is in his third year on the Crimson Tide coaching staff serving as director of football operations.

-Pannunzio has nearly three decades of college football experience.
-He spent the previous five years at the University of Miami and was the head coach at Murray State the previous six seasons.
+Pannunzio has three decades of college football experience.
+Prior to joining the Crimson Tide, he spent five years at the University of Miami (2006-10) and was the head coach at Murray State the previous six seasons (2000-05).
 His primary role at Alabama is to oversee the administration and operation of the football program.

 Pannunzio served as the tight ends/special teams coordinator at Miami from 2006-10.
-The Hurricanes made four bowl appearances in his five years in Coral Gables, including trips to the 2006 MPC Computers Bowl, the 2008 Emerald Bowl, the 2009 Champs Sports Bowl and the 2010 Sun Bowl.
+The Hurricanes made four bowl appearances during his five years in Coral Gables, including trips to the 2006 MPC Computers Bowl, the 2008 Emerald Bowl, the 2009 Champs Sports Bowl and the 2010 Sun Bowl.

 During his tenure at Miami, Pannunzio coached the likes of Greg Olsen, a first-round NFL Draft pick of the Chicago Bears.
 He also tutored Jimmy Graham, a third-round pick of the New Orleans Saints, and Dedrick Epps, who was selected in the seventh round by the San Diego Chargers.